 - 1. Inverted Skills: - a.
 Non airborne inverted skills are allowed.
 (Example: Headstand); however the skill must involve hand support with at least one hand throughout the skill. - b.
+Articles of clothing (e.g.., used for choreography purposes) are not allowed in the supporting hands of any inverted skills. - c.
 Airborne inverted skills are not allowed. - 2.
 Skills with hip over-head rotation: - a.
 Cannot be-airborne. - b.
 Are limited to two consecutive rotations. - c.
 Must use hand(s) free of any materials in the supporting hand(s) for the skill.
 Example: Poms & articles of clothing (e.g. used for choreography purposes) are not allowed in the supporting hands in any hip over head rotation skills (Exception: forward and backward rolls). - 3.
-Simultaneous tumbling over or under another athlete is not allowed. - 4.
+Simultaneous hip-over-head rotation over or under another athlete is not allowed. - 4.
 Drops to any other body part than the hand(s) or foot / feet are not allowed. - 5.
 Landing in a push up position onto the performance surface from any jump is not allowed.